Discover beaches close to Montreal

 This park has a rich historical and natural heritage.
 In the summer, the beach comes alive with swimmers who flock to the park to bask in the sun and cool off in the lake under the watchful eyes of a team of lifeguards.
 Picnickers can choose from a variety of peaceful lakeshore sites.

-The beach is open from mid-May to Sept.
-4, 2017.
+The beach is open from May 19 to Sept.
+3, 2018.
 There is a slew of activities to choose from; a cycling path paved over a distance of 10 km (bicycle rentals available), canoeing that allows you to glide over the water and discover the lake’s shores in a canoe that seats two adults and one or two children (depending on weight), kayaking, stand up paddling or wind surfing.

 For more information, call 450-479-8365 or visit sepaq.com/pq/oka for more information.